How to Change a Pool Light Bulb

 Step 1: Turn the Power Off

 The main screw holding the light fixture together will generally be towards the top.
-You will most likely need to use a Phillips head screwdriver to remove this screw.
+Nine times out of ten, you’ll need to use a Phillips head screwdriver to remove this screw.
 Depending on the light fixture’s height, you may need to get into the pool to remove it.
-Make sure you put the screw somewhere safe after removing it.
+Make sure you put the screw somewhere safe after removing it!

 Use a multimeter to check for an electrical current on the wires before handling them.
 If there is a faulty wire, electricity could still be running even after you have turned the breaker off.